 Posted a year ago by Stefan B.

 About as unloved and perfunctory as cooking gets.
 Not actually stale or dirty but just rather dismal.
 Wanted to like it!

-Posted a year ago by Bartle B.
+Posted 2 years ago by Bartle B.

 You have to know what to order, they're great at the traditional, authentic sichuanese dishes that most people don't know exist.
 But it's not for the quick sesame chicken fix.
 Best things on the menu, seafood tofu bisque, tomato egg soup, mapo tofu, bok choy, all the fish, the chef's specials like spicy beef and fish with napa cabbage - amazing.

 Posted 2 years ago by Jenny H.

 The food here is horrible.
 I ordered vegetable dumplings, sesame chicken and sesame noodles.
 I took one bite of each item and threw everything out.
 The food is bland and overly spicy to cover up how bad the food tastes.
 The restaurant earned one star for semi-speedy delivery time.

 The best Szechuan Chinese food in the town!